haveno-dex/haveno-site/faq.md

 ## [What's the structure of Haveno?](#whats-the-structure-of-haveno)

-The structure and configuration of a Haveno network can be customized when deploying a network instance.

 The Haveno project is an open source platform for public reference.
-We do not operate a live network instance for Monero's main network, but you can test Haveno with Monero's stagenet by following [these instructions](https://github.com/haveno-dex/haveno/blob/master/docs/installing.md).
+We do not operate or endorse any network instance for Monero's main network (mainnet), but you can test Haveno with Monero's stagenet by following [these instructions](https://github.com/haveno-dex/haveno/blob/master/docs/installing.md).

 ## [Will there be KYC?](#will-there-be-kyc)